Aircloak/aircloak/air/docs/source/includes/_sql.md

 * `'TRUE'`/`'FALSE'` for booleans
 * A base-10 notation for integers
 * `1.23` or `1e23` for reals
-* ISO-8601 notation for dates, times, timestamps and intervals
+* ISO-8601 notation for dates, times, datetimes and intervals

 ### Casting to integer